nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-staging.md

 }
 ```

 The HellShell also provides one additional function called **SimpleDecryption**, which is just a wrapper function for **InstallAesDecryption**.
-It first checks whether all the required input data like cipher text, size of the cipher text, key and IV are provided or valid and then initializes the **AES** structure.
-Finally it calls the **InstallAesDecryption** function and specifies the pointer to the decrypted buffer and the size.
+It first checks whether all the required input data like ciphertext, size of the ciphertext, key and IV are provided or valid and then initializes the **AES** structure.
+Finally, it calls the **InstallAesDecryption** function and specifies the pointer to the decrypted buffer and the size.

 ```c
 BOOL SimpleDecryption(IN PVOID pCipherTextData, IN DWORD sCipherTextSize, IN PBYTE pKey, IN PBYTE pIv, OUT PVOID* pPlainTextData, OUT DWORD* sPlainTextSize) {